DrMicrobit/lllm_suit/tests/02_Galaga_yolo/README.md

 ### Results local models

-Being descendents of Qwen 3 coder (which had apparently no idea what Galaga is), the results were predictably bad in a sense that they were more Space Invaders than Galaga.
+Being descendants of Qwen 3 coder (which had apparently no idea what Galaga is), the results were predictably bad in a sense that they were more Space Invaders than Galaga.

 <!-- Everything below this line is generated automatically, do not change -->